Roth vs Traditional IRA

 Less: typical employer match($5,000)

-You contribute $41,500 after-tax to your 401(k), then immediately convert it to Roth (either in-plan or via in-service withdrawal to a Roth IRA).
-The IRS does not double-tax the basis.
+You contribute $42,500 after-tax to your 401(k), then immediately convert it to Roth (either in-plan or via in-service withdrawal to a Roth IRA).
+Per IRS Notice 2014-54 and 26 U.S.C. § 402(c)(2), the IRS permits the after-tax basis to be split from earnings on distribution; the basis converts tax-free.
 Headroom varies by plan and match generosity; check your plan documents.

 § IV